Aftermath: 36 - Chimes at Midnight (2015)

 “Shit, Geiszler, you little devil hellspawn, Fucking fuck right off and come back immediately; can I have that acronym if I put you on the paper?”

-“Um, you can definitely have it, probably for free; I can’t see myself wanting to be associated with any paper on ‘ghost drifting’.”
-He actually makes little air quotes as he says it.
+“Um, you can definitely have it, probably for free; I can’t see myself wanting to be associated with a paper on ‘ghost drifting’.”
+He makes little air quotes as he says it.

 “Stop distracting me.
 Do you want to hear the groupie story or not?”